 Benefits provided.
-The Village does not contribute toward the benefits (insurance premiums) of retired employees and there have been no substantive Plan provision changes since the last full valuation, which was for the fiscal year ending September 30, 2018.
-An interim valuation was completed for fiscal year ending September 30, 2019 and the next full valuation will be completed for fiscal year ending September 30, 2020.
+The Village does not contribute toward the benefits (insurance premiums) of retired employees and there have been no substantive Plan provision changes since the last full valuation, which was for the fiscal year ending September 30, 2020.
+Therefore, there is no explicit subsidy.
+A full valuation was completed for fiscal year ending September 30, 2020.

 Employees covered by benefits terms.
-The Village has 8 full-time active employees with 7 currently covered by the benefit terms, no inactive employees currently receive benefits and no inactive employees are entitled to receive benefits.
+The Village has 8 full-time active employees with 6 currently covered by the benefit terms, no inactive employees currently receive benefits and no inactive employees are entitled to receive benefits.

-The Village has elected to use the alternative measurement method and engaged an actuary to determine the liability using the alternative measurement method for postemployment healthcare benefits other than pensions as of September 30, 2019 which was the fourth year healthcare benefits were provided to employees.
+The Village has elected to use the alternative measurement method and engaged an actuary to determine the liability using the alternative measurement method for postemployment healthcare benefits other than pensions as of September 30, 2020 which was the fifth year healthcare benefits were provided to employees.

 Funding Policy.
 The Village OPEB benefits are unfunded and recorded on the "pay as you go" basis.
-As of September 30, 2019, there are no retirees receiving this benefit, and with the availability of more cost effective health insurance plans, it is not anticipated that there will be future participation that would be a material cost to the Village.
+As of September 30, 2020, there are no retirees receiving this benefit, and with the availability of more cost effective health insurance plans, it is not anticipated that there will be future participation that would be a material cost to the Village.
 This liability, which is no longer considered a likely cost, is not being funded by the Village.
 Therefore, the Plan does not issue a publicly available financial report and all required disclosures are presented herein.